Afanke/OJO/README.md

 # OJO
 ![](https://img.shields.io/badge/GO-1.14%2B-9cf)   ![](https://img.shields.io/badge/GO%20Iris-v11-blue)  ![](https://img.shields.io/badge/Vue-2-brightgreen)

-> An Online Judge System based on Go and Vue
+> An Online Judge System based on Go and Vue [Demo](http://49.234.91.99/)

-> This project is another implementation of [QingdaoU/OnlineJudge](https://github.com/QingdaoU/OnlineJudge), with the only user [SECE](https://sece.sysu.edu.cn/)
+> This project is another implementation of [QingdaoU/OnlineJudge](https://github.com/QingdaoU/OnlineJudge), with the first user [SECE](https://sece.sysu.edu.cn/)

 > Again, I want to show my respect to [QingdaoU/OnlineJudge](https://github.com/QingdaoU/OnlineJudge), I leaned a lot with this project

-> If you know Go or Vue and want to develop with me, please contact me
+> If you know Go or Vue and want to develop with me, please contact me at xiaoq37@mail2.sysu.edu.cn

 ### Features
 * Separated frontend, webServer and JudgeServer
 * Fast!
 With the async programing language Go